fdefelici/vscode-clove-unit/README.md

 # CLove-Unit Testing Extension for VSCode

-The CLove-Unit extension adds Testing support for [clove-unit](https://github.com/fdefelici/clove-unit) testing library for C/C++ language.
+The CLove-Unit Extension adds a UI boost for [CLove-Unit](https://github.com/fdefelici/clove-unit) C/C++ testing library.

 ![Clove test run result](./sample/images/header.png)

+> Still don't know about [CLove-Unit](https://github.com/fdefelici/clove-unit) testing library?<br />
+> It's a Single Header Unit Testing library for C/C++ language, which make easy developer life.
+Give it a try! ;-)

 ## Extension Activation
 In order to activate the extension:
-1. handle a C/C++ testing project using `clove-unit` following the library development [guidelines and samples](https://github.com/fdefelici/clove-unit) in your workspace
+1. First, you need to handle a C/C++ testing project using `CLove-Unit` following the library development [guidelines and samples](https://github.com/fdefelici/clove-unit).
+(This UI Extension doesn't include CLove-Unit library)
-1. create in your workspace folder the extension configuration file `.vscode/clove_unit_settings.json` (see `Extension Configuration`)
+1. Then, create in your workspace the extension configuration file `.vscode/clove_unit_settings.json` (see `Extension Configuration`)
-1. open the workspace folder with VSCode
+1. Finally, open the workspace folder with VSCode (if you created the configuration within VSCode IDE, make sure to close and re-open it)

 ## Extension Configuration
 The extension needs the following configuration in the `.vscode/clove_unit_settings.json`